 - Pat the filets dry with a paper towel and place on a plate.
 Sprinkle both sides with sea salt, black pepper, and garlic powder and allow it to sit in its seasoning while it comes to room temperature.

-- Add 2 to 3 tablespoons to a well-seasoned cast iron skillet and heat to medium-high.
-You want enough oil to generously coat the surface of the cast iron.
-Allow the cast iron to heat for a few minutes - ideally to 375 to 385 degrees F (you can take the temperature with a laser thermometer).
+- Add 2 to 3 tablespoons of oil to a well-seasoned cast iron skillet and heat to medium-high.
+Use enough oil to generously coat the surface of the cast iron.
+Allow the cast iron to heat up for a few minutes until it becomes sizzling hot.

-- Immediately transfer the fillets to a plate and allow them to sit untouched for at least 15 minutes before serving.
+- Remove the skillet from the oven and immediately transfer the fillets to a plate and allow them to sit untouched for at least 15 minutes before serving.
 This process is crucial for the optimal tenderness of the meat.

 I have shared this recipe with my other half with the hopes he gets the hint for Valentines Day.